MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-migration-assistant-for-symantec-learn.md

 ### Condition and Exception Mapping

-Here's how the migration assistant maps Symantec condition and exception elements for various workloads to PUrview DLP conditions.
+Here's how the migration assistant maps Symantec condition and exception elements for various workloads to Purview DLP conditions.

 #### Exchange Workload